Police: 6-year-old shoots teacher in Virginia classroom

 “We did not have a situation where someone was going around the school shooting,” Drew told reporters, later adding that the gunshot was not an accident.

-Drew said the student and teacher had known in each other in a classroom setting.
+Drew said the student and teacher had known each other in a classroom setting.

 He said the boy had a handgun in the classroom, and investigators were trying to figure out where he obtained it.
 The police chief did not provide further details about the shooting, the altercation or what happened inside the school.